MichaelCurrin/coding-blog/coding_blog/tensorflow_on_a_web_api.md

 Perhaps the service's top 5 themes includes an appropriate theme 90% of the time and 80% of the time it gets the number one item spot on.
 Maybe the color service gets the top 5 items correct 95% of the time, but it performs much lower on certain colors.
 In my project, the initial iteration of the color classifier performed poorly on obscure items like silver, rose gold, multi-colored and black & white.
 But when it the model was revised and retrained on more of that kind of data, it performed much better on those items.

 Your service might perform well on a set of test images you sourced, but does it provide value in a real life situation?
 Look at logging what your service predicted and also record what the _users actually choose_ from the selection, to see if the accept or rejected the prediction.
 If the user overrides the suggestion by choosing something outside of the recommend top 5 values, perhaps your model is not as accurate as your thought, or users are uploading images which are very different from the images you used in training.

+---

+There are many approaches to this problem, depending on your business needs, tools and experience.
+Hopefully some of this can benefit you when mixing machine learning and a REST API, or at least opened your mind to some obstacles and opportunities.

 ## Further reading